mmtk/mmtk-core/docs/tutorial/Tutorial.md

    commands as appropriate.
    4. If you plan to completely overwrite a build, deleting the folder you are writing over will help prevent errors.
-1. Try run your build with `NoGC`.
+1. Try running your build with `NoGC`.
 Both HelloWorld and the fannkuchredux benchmark should run without issue.
 If you then run lusearch, it should fail when a collection is triggered.
 It is possible to increase the heap size enough that no collections will be triggered, but it is okay to let it fail for now.
 When